A Notary Public is a type of lawyer, similar to, but not the same as, a solicitor, barrister or commissioner for oaths.

-- Foreign Property transactions such as granting a Power of Attorney, executing a deed or completing transfer documents.
+- Foreign Property or Commercial Transactions (e.g. granting a Power of Attorney, executing a deed or completing transfer documents).

-- Certifying and Authenticating documents (e.g. educational, professional and vocational qualifications, company documents, police certificates)
+- Certifying and Authenticating documents (e.g. educational, professional and vocational qualifications or police certificates)

 - Swearing Affidavits